ualberta-mueller-group/MCGS/docs/development-notes.md

     - Premade implementations for several standard library types
     - Support for both non-polymorphic and polymorphic types
 - `split()` and `normalize()` methods improved for some games
+- `clobber` split is always enabled, no longer requiring an additional compilation flag

 ## After Version 1.3 (Future)
 - Add more games (i.e. Amazons)